Shlokatadistance/Shlokatadistance.github.io/index.markdown

 # My skill set includes -
 1. Core Languages – C++, C, Python, HTML,Haskell.
-2. Programming Technologies & Frameworks – JavaScript, React, Node.JS, Bash, Git, Express.JS,CSS
+2. Programming Technologies & Frameworks – React, Node.JS, Bash, Git, Express.JS,CSS, MERN ,
-3. Deep Learning – Caffe, Tensorflow (Basic)
+	Caffe, Tensorflow, KERAS

 Machines have always fascinated me.
 This led me to my major at University, because a deep knowledge in this subject is a pre-requisite for any scope of further development.
-My focus lies predominantly in the domain of Software Engineering and Artificial Intelligence.
+My focus lies predominantly in the domain of High Frequency Trading, Quantitative Research and Algorithmic Research.

 <b> I am on the look for roles which align with my interests! </b>

 # Academic and Future Aspirations

 My academic interests lie in the fields of -
-- Deep Learning
-- Generative Adverserial Networks
-- Acoustic Fingerprinting
-- Artificial Intellegence
+- Artificial Intelligence

-As a professional, I first seek to enter and contribute towards the Software Development and Product Development/Design.
+- Financial & Economic Research